Continuing Education Activity

 - Explain the importance of antimicrobial stewardship and how it affects antimicrobial selection as it pertains to improving care coordination among the interprofessional team when initiating aminoglycoside therapy.

-Although not a new class of antibiotics, aminoglycosides have continued to prove their clinical value in fighting infections.
+Although not a new class of antimicrobials, aminoglycosides have continued to prove their clinical value in fighting infections.
 Aminoglycosides have a broad spectrum of activity covering aerobic organisms, including gram-negative bacteria and mycobacteria.
 Because there are several drugs within the aminoglycoside class, including gentamicin, tobramycin, amikacin, neomycin, plazomicin, paromomycin, and streptomycin, FDA approved indications vary between the different individual aminoglycosides.

 In general, indications for aminoglycosides include both empirical or directed treatment.
 Since this drug class has demonstrated effectiveness in multi-drug resistant Gram-negative pathogens, aminoglycosides are indicated for empiric therapy in patients with severe illness; this includes empiric treatment for patients with infective endocarditis, sepsis, complicated intraabdominal infections, and complicated genitourinary infections.
 Typically, in these settings, aminoglycosides should not be used for more than two days, due to toxicity to the patient.

 For directed treatment, aminoglycoside use for longer than 48 hours is acceptable.
 They are part of directed combination treatment for brucellosis, listeriosis, CNS nocardiosis, and Pseudomonas aeruginosa infection.
 Aminoglycosides monotherapy is for tularemia, resistant mycobacteria, bacteremia caused by Campylobacter spp. and Yersinia spp., and drug-resistant gram-negative pathogens.
-The Infectious Diseases Society of America Guidelines should be referenced to see if an aminoglycoside is a correct agent to use for a particular patient.
+The Infectious Diseases Society of America Guidelines should be referenced to see if an aminoglycoside is the correct agent to use for a particular patient.

 Mechanism of Action